skeetio/learngraphql-lessons/1-basics/8-defining-mutations.md

 ```

-## Setting Up
+## Setting up

-> This lesson is the continuation of the previous lesson [Defining Queries](/basics/defining-queries).
-We assume, you've already completed that lesson.
+> This lesson is a continuation of the previous lesson [Defining Queries](/basics/defining-queries).
+We will assume you've already completed that lesson.

 Clone our GraphQL Sandbox: